laymonage/slides-student-maintainer/slides.md

 <img alt="" class="rounded-md w-lg mx-auto mb-4" src="/django-donate.png" />

 <!--
-If you've got some money but not the time to do any of the previous stuff, here's an easy one.
+If you've got some extra money but not the time to do any of the previous stuff, here's an easy one.

 Maintaining Django costs money.
 The DSF pays out the Django Fellows, and that money comes from donations.
 So, make a donation.
 -->